MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-debug.md

 5. In the list of available processes, choose your desktop application process.

-#### Attach the debugger to an app that you converted by using Visual Studio
+#### Attach the debugger to an app that you packaged by using Visual Studio

 1. Start Visual Studio.

    If you want to debug your app with elevated permissions, start Visual Studio by using the **Run as Administrator** option.

-2. In Visual Studio, open the UWP project that your created to convert your app.
+2. In Visual Studio, open the UWP project that your created to package your app.

 3. In Visual Studio, choose **Debug**->**Start Without Debugging**.

-   The converted app starts.
+   The packaged app starts.

 4. In Visual Studio, choose **Debug**->**Attach To Process**.